c-w/ghp-import/README.md

 If you specify `-p` it will also attempt to push the `gh-pages` branch to GitHub.
 By default it'll just run `git push origin gh-pages`.
 You can specify a different remote using the `-r` flag.

+The `-o` option will discard any previous history and ensure that only a single commit is always pushed to the `gh-pages` branch.
+This is useful to avoid bloating the repository size and is **highly recommended**.

 You can specify a different branch with `-b`.
 This is useful for user and organization page, which are served from the `master` branch.